baumgach/baumgach.github.io/_pages/research.md

 ---
 permalink: /research/
-title: "What motivates me"
+title: "Research motivation"
 author_profile: true
 redirect_from:
   - /research.html
 ---

-What motivated me from the very beginning and what drew me into this field, is a desire to do something that has a tangible positive impact on society.
-What this means in the field I found myself in, the field of medical image analysis, is to ultimately obtain better patient outcomes by automating certain aspects of the clinical pipeline.
+In the field of medical image analysis, the ultimate goal is to improve patient outcomes.
 However, even though tremendous progress has been made in research settings, surprisingly little of this technology has leaked into medical practice.
 One reason for this is that the medical domain is an extremely high-stakes application field with extraordinary demands on robustness of algorithms.
 A further complication is that it is very difficult and expensive to prove